devassistant/devassistant/docs/developer_documentation/command_reference.rst

 Running Commands At DevAssistant Exit
 -------------------------------------

-Run commands at DevAssistant exit.
+Register commands to be run at DevAssistant exit.

 - Input: list of commands to run
 - RES: the passed list of commands (raw, unformatted)